-BW loss was observed in WD-fed MC4R KO mice treated with 30 mg/kg compound-1 compared with vehicle-treated mice.
-Although the improvement in hepatic hypertrophy could partially be considered a cause of the BW loss, we hypothesize that compound-dependent toxicities account for the primary cause at the highest dose.
-Heterozygous ACC1 mutant mice and liver-specific ACC1-deficient mice did not show BW reduction compared with WT mice (Abu-Elheiga et al., 2005; Harada et al., 2007), indicating that the inhibition of ACC1 in the liver is not responsible for the reduced BW.
-We further evaluated the specificity of compound-1 for 72 panels, including G-protein-coupled receptor, kinase, non-kinase enzyme, ion channel, transporter, and nuclear hormone receptor up to concentrations of 10 μM, and the compound corresponded to only 5-hydroxytryptamine receptor 2B (HTR2B) ($IC{50} = 3.3$ μM; unpublished data).
-However, this efficacy of HTR2B is not expected to have contributed to the observed in vivo toxicity since the estimated unbound fraction-based $C{\rm max}$ at 30 mg/kg in WD-fed MC4R KO mice was <160 nM, which was >20-fold lower than the in vitro IC50 against HTR2B.
+BW loss was observed in WD-fed MC4R KO mice treated with 30 mg/kg compound-1 compared to vehicle-treated mice.
+Although the improvement in hepatic hypertrophy could be partially considered as a cause of the BW loss, we hypothesize that compound-dependent toxicities account for the primary cause at the highest dose.
+Heterozygous ACC1 mutant mice and liver-specific ACC1-deficient mice did not show BW reduction compared to WT mice (Abu-Elheiga et al., 2005; Harada et al., 2007) indicating that the inhibition of ACC1 in the liver is not responsible for the reduced BW.
+We further evaluated the specificity of compound-1 for 72 panels, including G-protein-coupled receptor, kinase, non-kinase enzyme, ion channel, transporter, and nuclear hormone receptor up to concentrations of 10 μ M, and the compound corresponded to only 5-hydroxytryptamine receptor 2B (HTR2B) (IC50 = 3.3 μ M; data not shown).

+However, this efficacy of HTR2B is not expected to have contributed to the observed in vivo toxicity as the estimated unbound fraction-based C{max} at 30 mg/kg in WD-fed MC4R KO mice was less than 160 nM, which was > 20-fold lower than the in vitro IC50 against HTR2B.

 We were unable to discern the impact of weight loss observed with 30 mg/kg compound-1 on the improvement in NASH caused by ACC1 inhibition.
-Previously we confirmed that 15% calorie restriction resulted in 11.6% reduction in BW without significantly reducing plasma ALT and AST levels or hepatic collagen content in WD-fed MC4R KO mice compared with animals fed ad libitum (unpublished data).
-However, marked BW loss (>10%) improved fibrosis in patients with NAFLD/NASH (Mummadi et al., 2008, Glass et al., 2015).
-Therefore, further studies are needed to confirm whether BW loss or ACC1 inhibition was responsible for the anti-NASH effect of compound-1 at 30 mg/kg.
+Previously we confirmed that 15% calorie restriction resulted in 11.6% reduction in BW without significantly reducing plasma ALT and AST levels or hepatic collagen content in WD-fed MC4R KO mice compared to animals fed ad libitum (data not shown).
+However, marked BW loss (> 10%) improved fibrosis in NAFLD/NASH patients (Mummadi et al., 2008, Glass et al., 2015).
+Therefore, further studies are needed to confirm whether BW loss or ACC1 inhibition was responsible for the anti-NASH effect of compound-1 at 30mg/kg.